|Primary || K3 - K3 binary

 The effects of CO2 poisoning can be partially masked by another hazard of Bondle's atmosphere – nitrogen narcosis.
 The high atmospheric pressure produces impaired reasoning, difficulty completing unpracticed tasks, and mild euphoria.
 Some people experience delayed responses to stimuli, impaired recall, idea fixation, difficulty in visual focusing, anxiety, overconfidence, or (for Humans and Pannovas) inappropriate laughter.
 The impairment is cumulative with that for CO2 poisoning, but the narcotic effect means that the subject may not as easily recognize this.

 The effects are also cumulative with other mind-altering substances; alcohol and cannabis in otherwise safe amounts on other worlds can lead to serious affliction.
-Laers, Tweechi, and Gummis are highly resistant to nitrogen narcosis and are not affected by this aspect of Bondle's atmosphere.
+Laers, Tweechis, and Gummis are highly resistant to nitrogen narcosis and are not affected by this aspect of Bondle's atmosphere.
 Some individuals of other sapient species are more resistant to nitrogen narcosis than others, and not all other species experience symptoms, or even the same symptoms.
 Narcosis has an onset of within minutes of exposure to higher pressure, and vanishes within minutes once the elevated pressure is relieved.
-Again, gene surgery or medication regimens are available that allow unimpaired operation in Bondle's high pressure atmosphere, and using an SCBA kit with heliox or trimix breathe gas relieves all symptoms of Bondle's atmosphere.
-Bondle-specific SCBA setups can continually recycle the helium in the breathe gas and extract the necessary oxygen from the ambient atmosphere, allowing indefinite use of the SCBA as long as electrical power is available.
+Again, gene surgery or medication regimens are available that allow unimpaired operation in Bondle's high pressure atmosphere, and using an SCBA kit with heliox, neox, or trimix breathe gas relieves all symptoms of Bondle's atmosphere.
+Bondle-specific SCBA setups can continually recycle the helium and/or neon in the breathe gas and extract the necessary oxygen from the ambient atmosphere, allowing indefinite use of the SCBA as long as electrical power is available.

 Bondle is an environment similar to Gummiland, and life from the Gummi homeworld has established itself.
 Bondle has the largest land reefs in the Verge, forests of screw-feather trees, plains of lip-bulbs, and other Gummiland ecosystems.
-Native life can also be found in areas colonized by Gummi flora and fauna, with the native purple fuzz bushes and fuzz mats crowding and jostling with the red, orange, and yellow of Gummi vegetation.
+Native life can also be found in areas colonized by Gummi flora and fauna, with the native red and maroon fuzz bushes and fuzz mats crowding and jostling with the red, orange, and yellow of Gummi vegetation.

 There are relatively few large native life forms, the result of a mass extinction event some 300 teraseconds (ten million years) ago.